SerratedSharp/SerratedJQ/SerratedJQLibrary/SerratedJQ/readme.md

 ![image](https://github.com/SerratedSharp/SerratedJQ/assets/97156524/30dfd58f-3d63-4366-90c2-bf04be013101)

-Change the `"launchBrowser": true` setting to false, since we will only want one browser window launched from the MVC project, and not from the WASM project.
+Change the `"launchBrowser": true` setting to `false`, since we will only want one browser window launched from the MVC project, and not from the WASM project.

 - Place the following in the MVC project's Views/Shared/_Layout.cshtml just above existing `RenderSectionAsync("Script"...)`.
-It's assumed jquery.js is included above somewhere on the apge.  **Replace the port with the port identified above as your WASM Base URL.**  This is the Uno Bootstrap script that will load our WASM module client side:
+It's assumed jquery.js is included above somewhere on the page.  **Replace the port with the port identified above as your WASM Base URL.**  This is the Uno Bootstrap script that will load our WASM module client side:
 ```Razor
     <script src="https://localhost:11111/embedded.js"></script>
     @await RenderSectionAsync("Scripts", required: false)